 \subsection{Dual Consensus ADMM}

 For the sake of generality, we consider the problem

 where \( x_i \in \setR^{n_i}, Q_i \in \setR^{m \times n_i} \) and let \( \boldsymbol{x} := [x_1; \ldots; x_N] \in \setR^n \) with \( n := \sum_{i \in \agents} n_i \).
 Problem \eqref{eq:abmm} is a special case of \eqref{eq:admm_primal} under the substitution \( f_i := \indic_{\feas_i} ,~ \feas_i := \{ x_i \in \setR^{n_i} ~|~ E_i x_i = e_i, ~ M_i x_i \leq m_i \},~ Q_i := [D_i;N_i],~ g\left( [z_1; z_2] \right) := \norm{z_1 - d}^2 + \indic_{\{0\}}(z_2), \) where the dimensions of vectors \( z_1, z_2 \) correspond to the number of rows of \( D_i \) and \( N_i \), respectively.
-We will study \eqref{eq:admm_primal} under the following assumption. \begin{assumption} \ \begin{enumerate} \item \( g \in \Gamma_m \) and \( f_i \in \Gamma_n \), for all \( i \in \agents \). \item A primal-dual solution exists and strong duality holds. \item The graph \( \graphcom \) is connected and undirected. \end{enumerate} \end{assumption} For our problem \eqref{eq:abmm}, feasibility corresponds to stabilizability of each system by \cite[Lemma 4.2]{sls} and implies Assumption 1.1 and 1.2, with the latter following by Slater's constraint qualification \cite[\S 5.2.3]{boyd_convex} since all constraints are affine.
+We will study \eqref{eq:admm_primal} under the following assumption. \begin{assumption} \ \begin{enumerate} \item \( g \in \Gamma_m \) and \( f_i \in \Gamma_n \), for all \( i \in \agents \). \item A primal-dual solution exists and strong duality holds. \item The graph \( \graphcom \) is connected and undirected. \( \square \) \end{enumerate} \end{assumption} For our problem \eqref{eq:abmm}, feasibility corresponds to stabilizability of each system by \cite[Lemma 4.2]{sls} and implies Assumption 1.1 and 1.2, with the latter following by Slater's constraint qualification \cite[\S 5.2.3]{boyd_convex} since all constraints are affine.